TREK TO EVEREST BASE CAMP VIA ONE OF THE MOST FAMOUS ROUTES IN NEPAL

 today as we pass through this charming mountain air.

 Although we are travelling the same route down, we feel completely different views.
-We stop at Phakding for lunch and soon after the lunch we continue the trail that leads us to Lukla.
-Along this flat trail we can enjoy prayer stones, rhododendron and pine forests, prayer flags and in the snow covered peaks in the distance.
+We stop at Phakding for lunch and soon after lunch we continue the trail that leads us to Lukla.
+Along with this flat trail, we can enjoy prayer stones, rhododendron and pine forests, prayer flags and in the snow-covered peaks in the distance.
 We walk through the Sherpa villages noticing impressive

 faith in Buddhism and culture of prayer stones and prayers flag while we walk through the villages.
 Upon arrival in Lukla, we stretch those sore legs and recall the experiences of the last couple of weeks.
 We experience the conclusion of a fantastic trek on a happy note with everyone back safe and sound with a smile on our faces.

 Overnight in Lukla.
 Included meals: Breakfast, Lunch, Dinner

 Time to say our farewells to our amazing support crew they will take our bags to the airport and sort out the formalities allowing you to enjoy your last breakfast in the Khumbu region.
 Once the aircraft arrives, you can directly board the plane and fly back to Kathmandu.
 A private vehicle depending on your group size will be awaiting your arrival in the airport.
 Your guide will then escort you to the hotel.